Scicrop/Planet-API-Usage/README.md

 # 🌍📡 Planet API – Agronomic & Environmental Data Analysis Examples

-This repository contains **practical and functional Jupyter notebooks** demonstrating **how to access, query, and analyze Planet data** using **Python**, with a focus on **agronomic, environmental, and territorial monitoring applications**.
+This repository contains **hands-on, production-oriented Jupyter notebooks** demonstrating how to **access, process, and analyze Planet satellite data** using **Python**, with a strong focus on **agronomic intelligence, environmental monitoring, and geospatial analytics**.

-The examples provided here are **not generic tutorials**: they reflect **real-world use cases**, designed for professionals working with **geospatial analysis, remote sensing, data science, ESG, agriculture, and environmental monitoring**.
+These notebooks go beyond basic API usage.
+They reflect **real-world workflows**, including **data quality handling, spectral index computation, and time series analysis**, as commonly required in **precision agriculture, ESG projects, and environmental decision support systems**.

 ---